skonfig/extra/type/__uacme_obtain/man.rst

   uacme configuration directory.

 hookscript
-  Path to challenge hook program.
+  Path to the challenge hook program.

 owner
-  Owner of installed certificate (e.g. `www-data`), pass as argument to `chown`.
+  Owner of installed certificate (e.g. `www-data`), passed to `chown`.

 install-cert-to
   Installation path of the issued certificate.